ASEAN–Republic of Korea Commemorative Summit: 3. Commemorative Summit Sessions

 There were two Commemorative Summit sessions, session 1 on 1 June and session 2 on 2 June.
 Each session involved HOS/Gs of all ASEAN countries, the president of Republic of Korea and the Secretary General of ASEAN.

 Each session had different agendas to cover.
 Session 1 covers agendas such as "Evaluation of cooperative relationship between Korea and ASEAN" and "Direction of developments in politics, national security, economy, society and culture".
-Session 2 covered "Ways to strengthen the cooperative strategy of worldwide issues such as global financial crisis, energy security and climatic change."
+Session 2 covered ways to strengthen the cooperative strategy of worldwide issues such as the 2008 financial crisis, energy security, and climate change.

 Leaders of Korea and the ten ASEAN member countries signed a joint statement composed of 40 clauses in five sections at the end of the summit.
 The joint statement well reflected the leaders' commitment to contribute to the global efforts to address climate change welcoming ROK's proposal to establish an Asian Forest Cooperation Organisation.

 4. Special events

 ASEAN-Korea CEO Summit

 In conjunction with the ASEAN-Korea Commemorative Summit 2009, the ASEAN-Korea Summit 2009 took place from 31 May – 1 June 2009, with Asian government and business leaders attending.
-Hosted by KCCI, this forum was held under the theme of "Change, Challenge, and Collaboration for Asia’s Prosperity," which was expected to provide participants from Korea and ASEAN countries with a platform to find international countermeasures to address the global economic crisis and promote regional business cooperation.
+Hosted by KCCI, this forum was held under the theme of "Change, Challenge, and Collaboration for Asia’s Prosperity," which was expected to provide participants from Korea and ASEAN countries with a platform to find international countermeasures to address the 2008 financial crisis and promote regional business cooperation.